prorounak2005/Linux-and-privacy-guide-for-newbies/README.md

 #### Linux Distributions
-[Linux Distibution](https://en.wikipedia.org/wiki/Linux_distribution) or linux distros are different operating systems with different collections of software /[package manager](https://en.wikipedia.org/wiki/Package_manager) / [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment)(which we will cover in the next topic) but all linux distributions have one thing in common.
+[Linux Distibution](https://en.wikipedia.org/wiki/Linux_distribution) or linux distros are different operating systems with different collections of software / [package manager](https://en.wikipedia.org/wiki/Package_manager) / [desktop environment](https://en.wikipedia.org/wiki/Desktop_environment)(which we will cover in the next topic) but all linux distributions have one thing in common.
 They <strong>use the same [linux kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)). </strong>.
 There are many linux distros out there but the ones I recommend are -

 * [Linuxmint](https://linuxmint.com/) - Linux mint was my first linux distro :) I highly recommend you to use this one.
 * [Kde neon](https://neon.kde.org/)